Wenona, Illinois: History

 Around 1852, the first buildings had been erected within the town, including living quarters for the rail-men, the freight depot, and passenger station.
 This same year, the house for Gr.
 W. Goodwell, Wenona's station agent and first postmaster, was completed.
-Along with the post office, in June of 1854, the Presbyterian Church was set up.
+Along with the post office, in June 1854, the Presbyterian Church was set up.
 During the winter months of 1854, W.M Brown arrived in Wenona with a large stock of goods; a building was constructed to accommodate his sales.
 Wenona was laid off by the Illinois Central Railroad Company on May 15, 1855.
 At the time, the town had around nine buildings and fifty permanent citizens.
 By 1858 it had grown rapidly, and was now a thrifty village of several hundred inhabitants, with two hotels, a number of stores, and other branches of business in proportion.

 A great amount of grain was annually shipped at this point, and a considerable amount of trade was carried on with the surrounding country.
 The largest single industry contributing to the growth and prosperity of Wenona was its coal mine, located in the northeast quarter of the town, east of the Illinois Central tracks.
 The mine was opened under the Hamilton-Hodge-Monser partnership and was incorporated November 9, 1882, as the Wenona Coal Company.
 The partnership was soon dissolved, and ownership passed on to E. L. Monser, with George S. Monser production manager and W. E. Monser sales manager.
 The vein of coal varied from 3 ft 6 in to 4 ft.
 Peak employment numbered 550 miners and the average payroll approximated $30,000 per month, paid to employees in gold coin for a number of years, later cash at the mine and finally by checks at the bank.
 The mine operated from 1882 to 1924, at which time it was closed never to reopen.
 A new union scale was said to have made it unprofitable for the company to continue mining such a thin vein.